 After Phil presents clients with the preliminary drawing, clients have the opportunity to make changes.
 After agreeing on the final design, Phil will put together estimated costs to build.
 He likes to show numbers from historic data early on so that clients know what they’ll be paying ahead of time.
 If clients are unhappy with the price, then they can do a redesign to bring it down.

 In the slow season, it takes about one to two weeks to agree on the final design.
 During the busy summer season, it can take a month or a month and a half depending on backlog.

-Step Three: City Permits and Approvals
+Step Three: City Permits and Approvals to Build an ADU

 Once the client approves the design, Phil gets to work putting together the information the city requires to approve the structure.
 They need to provide a soil report; have a surveyor look at the yard to make sure the ADU wouldn’t be too close to or on someone else’s property; and convert their drawings into submittable architectural renderings.